taikedz-mt/entity_override/README.md

 			-- conditional substitution of values

-			property3 = { -- substitute value onto property3 only if the old value IS NOT equal to the target value mode = "diff",
+			property3 = { -- substitute value onto property3 only if the old value IS NOT equal to the target value check = function(oldvalue) return true end -- handler function to check the old value. return true to apply value override value = "new value"
-				target = true,
-				value = "new value"
 			},

-			property4 = { -- substitute value onto property4 only if the old value IS equal to the target value mode = "match",
-				target = nil,
-				value = "new value"
-			},

 			-- function chaining, and conditions

-			property5 = {
+			property4 = {
-				fchain_type = "after", -- "before", "after" -- whether the new function should run before or after the existing function fchain_func = function(opts) dostuff() end, -- the new function to provide - in "before" mode, can return false to prevent original function running afterwards
+				fchain_type = "after", -- "before", "after" -- whether the new function should run before or after the existing function fchain_func = function(opts) dostuff() end, -- the new function to provide - in "before" mode, must return true to cause original function to run afterwards
 			}
 		},
-		check = { -- check the object for properties before applying overrides mode = "and", -- "and", or "or" propertyname = { -- only apply if this property is different from the target value mode = "diff",
-				target = "value",
-			},
-			propertyname2 = { -- also meet this condition, if check mode is "and"
-				mode = "match",
-				target = "value2",
-			}
-		}
+		check = function(themob) return true end -- handler function that takes the registered entity as argument. return true to apply override
 	)

-	mobs.override(mobname, newdefs) -- and again, check table is optional
+	mobs.override(mobname, newdefs) -- and again, check function is optional